-His music has been defined as instrumental fusion – a combination of smooth jazz, classical, pop, and rock.
+Born in the Czech Republic, and now based in Vancouver, Canada, his music has been defined as a neoclassical and classical-crossover – a blend of smooth jazz, classical, pop, and rock.
 Mayer's European roots add a good share of thoughtful and longing soul, his North American education contributes a healthy dose of high-octane energy.
 An explosive mix.

 Martin Mayer’s recordings include Destinations (1998), Live In Concert (2000, Nominated for "Outstanding Instrumental Album" at the Prairie Music Awards), This is Who I Am (2003, Nominated for "Outstanding Instrumental Album" at the WCMA Awards), the single The Orphan Boy (Malý přítel z města N), a 2009 year-long fundraiser for the Canadian Cancer Society, Alone (2010), Unbreakable (2018), the holiday single Carol of the Bells (2020, with arrangements by John Tesh & Charlie Bisharat), and a tribute to his late mother with the single Heart of an Angel (2023, featuring Grammy winning violinist Charlie Bisharat).

 After Mayer realized musicianship was who he was, he would study at Royal Conservatory of Music, major in piano performance at Grant MacEwan University and win the Rachel McKeown Memorial Award for composition.
 Indeed, his first composition would feature prominently in a CBC Television commercial at 16.